ailequal/dotfiles/MACOS.md

 ### install macos

-[Download](https://dortania.github.io/OpenCore-Desktop-Guide/installer-guide/mac-install.html#downloading-macos) and install macOS on your machine, set your username, hostname, password and so on.
+[Download](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#downloading-macos-modern-os) and install macOS on your machine, set your username, hostname, password and so on.

 ### update everything

-Check that you are running the latest stable version of macOS with the latest pathes available and turn off any automatic update.
+Check that you are running the latest stable version of macOS with the latest patches available and turn off any automatic update.

 Then run this command in the terminal.